 “I’m beyond humbled to be able to continue my support of Luke AFB through this new charter and extension of FCP.”

 When asked what event sticks out in his mind the most, he stated, “I attended 56th Fighter Wing Awards Banquet which honored the best of Luke AFB’s Airmen.
-Listening to a fantastic speech by Lieutenant General Robin Rand, 12th Air Force commander, and the presentation of a Purple Heart to a Luke airman brought tears to my eyes as I didn’t know what it meant to receive the Purple Heart.
+Listening to a fantastic speech by then Lieutenant General Robin Rand, 12th Air Force commander, and the presentation of a Purple Heart to a Luke airman brought tears to my eyes as I didn’t know what it meant to receive the Purple Heart.
 It was truly a moving event.”

 Joshua Abel’s contributions to the Luke Forward coalition ensuring Luke AFB would be chosen for the F-35 aircraft training site were instrumental.
 He and his partner at the time, Adam Lyons, (also an Honorary Commander Alumnus) worked with the Luke Forward coalition managing the online support campaign.